Housing & Meals

 Meningitis Information

-Students must receive information about meningococcal disease and make an informed decision about whether or not to receive vaccination against meningococcal disease.
+Students must receive information about meningococcal disease and make an informed decision about whether to receive vaccination against meningococcal disease.
 This vaccine is not required, but highly suggested.
-Please take the time to read the Meningitis Fact Sheet to make your decision.